dgwartney/pandoc-book-template/contents/stores/skill-store.md

 ![Avaamo Skill Store](images/ch14/skill-store-1.png)

-In the skill store you will find 12 categories:
+In the skill store you will find prebuilt skills under the following categories:

 - Banking
 - Travel